seosgithub/flok/docs/services/vm.md

 ["-", eid]

 #Entry Modification
-#eindex - The index of the insertion.
-The `_id` string for hash pages, and index in integer for array pages.
+#eid - The id of the entry that was modified.
 #ehash - A hash that contains the new entry to replace the old entry.
-["M", eindex, ehash]
+["M", eid, ehash]

 #Entry Move (This only applies to array types, page moves are a different matter all togeather)
 #efrom_index - The index, an integer, that the entry was located at.